simenandre/pubsub-http-handler/README.md

 - `parseJson` (boolean, default is `true`).
 When set to true, uses `JSON.parse` to parse the data sent through PubSub.

+- `parser` (function, optional).
+This option can be used to parse data coming from PubSub.
+The function must return data (this data is passed to the handler, as `data`).
+You can optionally throw an exception if the data could not be parsed, which in turn can be caught by `onError` if you'd like.

 ## Contributing

 We love contributions! 🙏 Bug reports and pull requests are welcome on [GitHub].